fraite/pyted/docs/quick_start.rst

 Designing a new user window
 ===========================

-The pyted GUI is divided into 3 columns: the centre column shows the user form that the user is designing, the left column has a widget navigator that shows all the widgets in the user form, and the right hand column shows a widget picker and a list of all attributes of the selected widget.
+The pyted GUI is divided into 3 columns: the centre column shows the design frame that the user is designing, the left column has a widget navigator that shows all the widgets in the user form, and the right hand column shows a widget picker and a list of all attributes of the selected widget.

 Adding and deleting new widgets
 -------------------------------

+To add a new widget to the design frame, select a widget from the widget picker in the top right of the program GUI.
+Tabs
-To add a new widget to the user form, select a widget from the widget picker in the top right of the program GUI.
-For example press the "Label" button and move the mouse over the user form (the square in the centre of the program GUI with dots).
-A label widget will appear under the mouse on the user form and will move around as the user moves the mouse.
-When the label is in the desired location, the left mouse is pressed and the label will be placed into the user form.
+collect widget types together so that they can be easily found.
+For example the "Label" widget is found under the "tkinter" tab and the ttk version of the widget "TLabel" is found under the "ttk" tab.
+Press the "Label" button in the "tkinter" tab and move the mouse over the design frame (the square in the centre of the program GUI with dots).
+A label widget will appear under the mouse on the design frame and will move around as the user moves the mouse.
+When the label is in the desired location, the left mouse is pressed and the label will be placed into the design frame.
 The widget navigator on the left of the GUI will be updated to show the new widget and the list of attributes on the right of the GUI will show a list of attributes associated with the new label widget.
-The user can then continue to place label widgets, chose a different widget to add in the widget picker, or choose the pointer.
+The mouse will go back into pointer mode to allow widgets on the design frame to be selected.

 The last placed widget will have four red handles, or if the pointer function is selected then the last selected widget, and this denotes the widget as the selected widget.
 The attributes of the widget selected are shown on the right hand